sguox002/leetcode/leetcode-all.md

 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.
 Most time, greedy approach is incorrect.
-So use it by caution. greedy can often be approached using recursion.
+So use it by caution. greedy can often be approached using recursion. greedy focus more on idea instead of algorithm or data structure.

+<<-936	Stamping The Sequence    		46.8%	Hard
+given a stamp string and a target string.
+The next stamp will replace the old one at the same place. do it reversely, remove the stamp string and replace with ?.
+greedy: find one match and replace
+->>

+<<-945	Minimum Increment to Make Array Unique    		46.5%	Medium
+each time you can choose to increase one element by 1.
+greedy: sort and them increase the next one. (increase previous will cost more) ->>

+<<-954	Array of Doubled Pairs    		35.4%	Medium
+length is even, if we can reorder A[2i+1]=2*A[i]. use hashmap to get each number's occurrence, sort by the abs value and then start from the smallest and remove the 2x. greedy approach.
+->>

 <<-984	String Without AAA or BBB    		38.2%	Medium
 give a 'a' and b 'b', return any string without 'aaa' or 'bbb'